DynamoDS/DesignScript/LanguageSpec.md

 ContinueStatement = "continue" “;”
 ```

-A "continue" statement begins the next iteration of the innermost “[for](#heading=h.wl3kjkvppdmk)” loop or “[while](#heading=h.55s0w9n1v8k2)” loop.
+A `continue` statement begins the next iteration of the innermost `for` loop or `while` loop.

 ### If statement

-"if" statements specify the conditional execution of multiple branches based on the boolean value of each conditional expression. “if” statements are only valid in imperative block.
+`if` statements specify the conditional execution of multiple branches based on the boolean value of each conditional expression. “if” statements are only valid in imperative block.

 ```
 IfStatement =